I’m 25-55 years-old, not currently insured, with a clean driving record.

 I’m 25-55 years-old and need motorcycle insurance.

-If you are between the ages of 25 and 65, and you need motorcycle insurance, a good insurance rate shouldn’t be too difficult to find.
+If you are between the ages of 25 and 55, and you need motorcycle insurance, a good Insurance Tips for 25 to 55 rate shouldn’t be too difficult to find.
 One good way to get and keep a low rate for motorcycle insurance is to keep it on the same insurance policy as your car.
 Many people tend to keep them separate and don’t get that extra protection already available for your car.
 Medical benefits may also be limited or not available when purchasing motorcycle insurance because of the high rates of accidents.
 Make sure you have your own medical coverage beforehand.
 Above all, do not text message while driving.
 Our best advice is to avoid your cell phone altogether while on a motorcycle.